Exact Sampling of Determinantal Point Processes without Eigendecomposition: DPPs and their Usual Sampling Method: the Spectral Algorithm

-The spectral algorithm is standard to draw a determinantal point process.
+The spectral algorithm is standard for drawing a determinantal point process.
 It relies on the eigendecompostition of its kernel $K$.
-It was first introduced by \cite{Hough_et_al_dpp_and_independence_2006} and is also presented in a more detailed way by \cite{Scardicchio_Statistical_properties_of_DPP_2009,Kulesza_Taskar_dpp_for_machine_learning_2012} or \cite{Lavancier_Moller_Rubak_dpp_and_statistical_inference_2015}.
-It proceeds in 3 steps : the first step is the computation of the eigenvalues $\lambda_j$ and the eigenvectors $v^j$ of the matrix $K$.
-The second step consists in randomly selecting a set of active eigenvectors according to $N$ Bernoulli variables of parameter $\lambda_i$, for $i=1,\dots,N$.
+It was first introduced by Hough et al. \cite{Hough_et_al_dpp_and_independence_2006} and is also presented in a more detailed way by Scardicchio \cite{Scardicchio_Statistical_properties_of_DPP_2009}, Kulesza and Taskar \cite{Kulesza_Taskar_dpp_for_machine_learning_2012} or Lavancier et al. \cite{Lavancier_Moller_Rubak_dpp_and_statistical_inference_2015}.
+It proceeds in 3 steps: the first step is the computation of the eigenvalues $\lambda_j$ and the eigenvectors $v^j$ of the matrix $K$.
+The second step consists in randomly selecting a set of eigenvectors according to $N$ Bernoulli variables of parameter $\lambda_i$, for $i=1,\dots,N$.
 The third step is drawing sequentially the associated points using a Gram-Schmidt process.

-This algorithm is exact and relatively fast but it becomes heavy when the size of the groundset grows.
-For a groundset of size $N$ and a sample of size $n$, the third step costs $O(Nn^3)$ because of the Gram-Schmidt orthonormalisation. \cite{Tremblay_AlgoforDPP_2018} propose to speed it up thanks to optimized computations and they achieve the complexity $O(Nn^2)$ for this third step.
+This algorithm is exact and relatively fast but it becomes slow when the size of the ground set grows.
+For a ground set of size $N$ and a sample of size $n$, the third step costs $O(Nn^3)$ because of the Gram-Schmidt orthonormalisation.
+Tremblay et al. \cite{Tremblay_AlgoforDPP_2018} propose to speed it up using optimized computations and they achieve the complexity $O(Nn^2)$ for this third step.
 Nevertheless, the eigendecomposition of the matrix $K$ is the heaviest part of the algorithm, as it runs in time $O(N^3)$, and we will see in the numerical results that this first step represents in general more than $90\%$ of the running time of the spectral algorithm.
 As nowadays the amount of data explodes, in practice the matrix $K$ is very large so it seems relevant to try to avoid this costly operation.
 We compare the time complexities of the different algorithms presented in this paper at the end of Section \ref{sec:thinning}.
 In the next section, we show that any DPP can be exactly sampled by a sequential algorithm that does not require the eigendecomposition of $K$.